 Flip or rotate blocks.
 These adjustments help blocks to fit in the model and connect with other blocks.
 See Flip or Rotate a Block.

 Reposition or hide block names.
-See Move and Hide Block Names.
+See Manage Block Names.

 Add colors to blocks and to the background.
 See Specify Model Colors.